OSC/ood-documentation/latest/_sources/reference/files/ondemand-d-ymls.rst.txt

 .. describe:: help_menu (Array<Object>, [])

-  A single navigation item to add links to the Help dropdown menu.
+  A single navigation item to add links to the Help drop-down menu.
-  This property adds navigation items at the end of any exisiting links in the menu.
+  This property adds navigation items at the end of any existing links in the menu.

   See the :ref:`documentation on adding urls to the Help menu <help_menu_guide>` for details and examples.